clover/remote-pay-ios-go/README.md

 3. Update your project dependencies by running `pod install`.

-##### Note:
-Set swift_version to 4.2 for your pods if you run into incompatibility issues, and make sure to check out the branch for Swift 4.2.

 #### Xcode Steps
 1. Close any current Xcode sessions and open `CloverConnector.xcworkspace`.
 2. Set your `Enable Bitcode` setting to **false** for following: